b00tl04d/ism-notes-from-year-2-sem-2-onwards/SPIM/IM/Lesson 1.md

 ![image](../images/Pasted%20image%2020231021164339.png)

-If the incident is not resolved -> it will be escalated (and informed to the user)
+If the incident is NOT resolved -> it will be escalated (and informed to the user)

 <b>Functional Escalation</b> (to the next level of support) occurs when
 * Current level of support <b>can't resolve the incident</b>